egos® – the legal

 VAT no 328-0411-32), registered office Suite 2A1 Northside House, Mount Pleasant, Barnet EN4 9EB is

-documentation packages, primarily to Umbrella, Engagement Intermediary Service
+Limited provides documentation packages, primarily to Umbrella, Engagement

-Providers, and Management Companies, and to Agencies and Employment
+Intermediary Service Providers, and Management Companies, and to Agencies and

 Egos